-There are 6 tabs in the Modify Dimension Style window[.]
-Lines and Arrows, Text.
+There are 6 tabs in the Modify Dimension Style window; Lines and Arrows, Text.
 Fit.
 Primary Units, Alternate Units, and Tolerances.
-You need to select the Fit tab and change the scale overall of dimension from 1.0 to (Figure 0.694 3.14).
-There only is one textbox in this window, so it is easy to locate and make the change.
+You need to select the Fit tab and change the overall scale of dimension from 1.0 to (Figure 0.694 3.14).
+Scaling the dimensions to 0.694 will change the dimension text height to 0.125.
+There is only one textbox in this window, so it is easy to locate and make the change.